PGCE with QTS Secondary Art and Design (School-based)

 See our full glossary of learning and teaching terms.

 We recognise that embarking on a new course of study can sometimes be challenging.
-Online courses require self-motivation, strong time-management, and a level of technical proficiency.
 You'll be allocated a personal tutor from your phase who will support you throughout the course.
 You can also access support on a range of issues, from a Student Adviser or other university support services.

 This course prepares you for a career as a teacher and leads to recommendation for the award of Qualified Teacher Status (QTS) on successful completion.